skaz9061/fraud_detect/README.md

 5. That's it!
 Once the code finishes running, scroll down and you can use the Descriptive and Non-Descriptive analyses.

 Note: If the UI doesn't load properly the first time, Restart & Run All again.

-main.py was used for testing different classifiers and parameters.
-The Jupyter notebook file should be used to run the project.